iNotes and Dedications

 214 "Good Phil Hunting"

-Keely is mistaken for a math genius and is thrust into the world of advanced math, becomes the role model for her advanced math classmates while Phil is stuck being responsible for doing her homework.
+Keely is mistaken for a math genius and is thrust into the world of advanced math, becoming the role model for her advanced math classmates while Phil is stuck being responsible for doing her homework.

 Pim charges up with static electricity to get revenge on Candida.